Tea Contains Many Nutrients—Great to Drink Anytime

 Polyphenols are a collective term for phenolic organic compounds found in tea, making up 15% to 35% of its total weight.
 The primary component affecting taste is tannin, which imparts astringency.
 Catechins account for approximately 70% of the total polyphenol content and are crucial in determining the color, aroma, and flavor of the tea.

 Polyphenols are a significant class of compounds distinguishing tea from other plants and are the primary components responsible for tea's health benefits.
 The most notable function of polyphenols is their antioxidant properties, acting as a preservative for the human body.
-A well-known comparison of antioxidant capacities indicates: 2 cups of tea = 4 apples = 5 onions = 7 cups of juice.
+A well-known comparison of antioxidant capacities indicates: 2 cups of tea = 4 apples = 5 onions = 7 cups of orange juice.
 According to Professor Yang Xianqiang, a doctoral supervisor at Zhejiang University, polyphenols can inhibit and prevent the formation of free radicals produced by human metabolism, protecting internal organs and delaying aging.

 Tea Contains Many Nutrients—Great to Drink Anytime-1